vbilopav/postgrest.net/README.md

 ```

 - You can also map **query string** values or **body** values (either json or multipart form) to your PostgreSQL function parameters.
-By convention if parameter name contains `body` or `query` (this is configurable) it will be mapped to body or query string respectivly.
+By convention if parameter name contains `body` or `query` (this is configurable) it will be mapped to body or query string respectively.
 For example, if you include `_body` parameter in function, you may see following info log in your application console:

 ```